Nukiloco/quik/README.md

 ![logo](./addons/quik/assets/logo.png)

 # QUIK
-The quick utility plugin for Godot!
+The quick utility add-on for Godot!
 Currently focused on debugging tools!

 ## Install and enable
-To install and enable Quik, download the plugin on the asset lib.
+To install and enable Quik, download the add-on on the asset lib.
 Then go to ``Project > Plugins > Quik`` and press ``Enable``.

 Quik will automatically add in a singleton ``q`` to the project.